 About the Author!

-Lauren Adley is a writer and editor at Rushessay and Paper Writing Pro.
+Lauren Adley is a writer and editor at Rushessay and Editius.
 She is dedicated to her family, work and friends.
 She is keen on reading, playing the guitar and traveling.
 She is interested in educational, marketing and blogging issues.
 Feel free to connect with her on Twitter.